ludwighoffmann/CurvatureForegutSplit/README.md

 - `CurvatureExtraction.nb` -- Mathematica notebook for curvature and geometric measurements.

 ### Data
 A single video is uploaded here.
-The full data set of segmented and pre-segmentation videos is available at **ZENXXX**.
+The full data set of segmented and pre-segmentation videos is available at https://doi.org/10.5281/zenodo.17576089.
 The segmentation was performed using **Segment Anything Model 2 (SAM2)** (see https://github.com/yanrui21/Foregut_septation_N).

 ### Requirements
 - Python (tested on 3.11)